hanuljeon95/hanuljeon95.github.io/_posts/2019-02-14-Axiom-of-Regularity.markdown

 I will finish this post by mentioning the historical aspect of the main character: the axiom of regularity.
 The following explanation is mainly due to [2] and [3].

-A weak form of the axiom of regularity $x\notin$ was introduced in 1906 by Zermelo to avoid Russell's paradox.
+A weak form of the axiom of regularity $x\notin x$ was introduced in 1906 by Zermelo to avoid Russell's paradox.
 However, he realized that restricting Full separation is sufficient to the paradox, so he abandoned it in 1908.
 In 1917, Mirimanoff studied ordinary sets, which we called as pure sets.
 However, he did not suggest every set must be pure.
 Von Neumann introduced an axiom in 1925 to exclude some ill-founded sets, but this axiom is not sufficient to show every set is pure.
 He introduced the modern form of the axiom of regularity in 1928.
 However, it was Zermelo who adopt Regularity as an axiom of set theory first.

 <!-- References -->